jwithington/jwithyleventy/posts/conferencing.md

 I just submitted a talk for [SquiggleConf](https://2024.squiggleconf.com/#call-for-speakers), a conference about web dev tooling.
 In a way that, to me, feels very _like_ me, it's not about electronic tools at all.

-I submitted a conference about intuition as your best tool.
+I submitted a talk about intuition as your best tool.

 ---